 Not from my head, where the defiance lies.
 But from the heart, where I could give my refusal as gently as the welling of a spring.

 It was the first time I had ever done such a thing.
-If not because my audience was made of strangers I would likely never see again, I don’t think I could have done it.
+If it wasn’t because my audience was made of strangers I would likely never see again, I don’t think I could have done it.

 Sustainability begins in your heart